pdf/kodi-callback-daemon/README.md

 The shell backend simply executes a command on the system with specified arguments.

 ## Installation
-Grab the latest compiled release from the [Releases](https://github.com/pdf/xbmc-callback-daemon/releases) page and either install it using your package manager (Debian/Ubuntu/derivs), or extract `xbmc-callback-daemon` to somewhere on your path (eg - `/usr/local/bin`) on Linux/OSX, or anywhere on Windows.
+Grab the [Latest Release](https://github.com/pdf/xbmc-callback-daemon/releases/latest) as a compiled binary and either install it using your package manager (Debian/Ubuntu/derivs, via the `.deb` package), or extract `xbmc-callback-daemon` to somewhere on your path (eg - `/usr/local/bin`) on Linux/OSX, or where ever on Windows.

 Alternatively, you make clone this repository and build it yourself.